MelissaData/PersonatorConsumer-Python3/README.md

 For the latest Melissa Personator Consumer release notes, please visit: https://releasenotes.melissa.com/cloud-api/personator-consumer/

-For further documentation, please visit: https://www.melissa.com/quickstart-guides/personator-consumer
+For further documentation, please visit: https://docs.melissa.com/cloud-api/personator-consumer/personator-consumer-index.html

 The console will ask the user for:

-- FullName
 - AddressLine1
 - City
 - State
 - Postal
 - Country
-- Email
-- Phone

 And return information of the person such as: